Hugo Corro

-Hugo Pastor Corro (November 5, 1953 – June 15, 2007), better known plainly as Hugo Corro, was an Argentine former professional boxer who held the undisputed middleweight championship between April 1978 and June 1979.
+Hugo Pastor Corro (November 5, 1953 – June 15, 2007), better known plainly as Hugo Corro, was an Argentine professional boxer who held the undisputed middleweight championship between April 1978 and June 1979.

 Corro beat Rodrigo Valdez for the world middleweight title, and he would beat Valdez in a rematch.
 Valdez had succeeded Carlos Monzón as world champion.
 Since Monzon had beaten Valdez twice also during his period as champion, the comparisons between Corro and Monzon became inevitable.
 The fact that Corro went to Europe to defend his title was another common trait he shared with Monzon.
 Corro's championship reign would ultimately prove to be inferior to Monzon's however, as Corro defended his title successfully only twice, and Monzon retained the crown for a then record of fourteen times.